kevin00hu/CIS-5300-final-project/milestone 2/baseline/baseline.md

   - LIAR average word embedding(None, 300) -> FNC_model(None, 2) +  LIAR(None, 300) -> predict result(None, 2)
   - each `->` means a model, `+` means the data concatenation process(torch.concat with axis = 1)
 - stong_baseline.py: Training a LSTM model as our strong baseline.
+- score.py: Contains the evaluation metrics and confusion matrix plot used by baselines
 ### Running instruction
 Prerequire python package: